electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 A primary way to interact with an attached device is to use one of the drivers that support that device.

 However it may be important to access the device directly, e.g. to select alternative configuration or change it's power state.
 To provide such access USB Driver Framework creates a proxy **[USB.Device](DriverDevelopmentGuide.md#usbdevice-class)** class for every device attached to the USB interface.
-To get correct instance the application needs to either listen `connected` events at the callback function assigned by [`USB.Host.setListener`](DriverDevelopmentGuide.md#seteventlistenercallback) method or get a list of the attached devices by [`USB.Host.getAttachedDevices`](DriverDevelopmentGuide.md#getattacheddevices) method and filter out the required one.
+To get correct instance the application needs to either listen to the `USB_DEVICE_STATE_CONNECTED` events at the callback function assigned by [`USB.Host.setListener`](DriverDevelopmentGuide.md#seteventlistenercallback) method or get a list of the attached devices by calling the [`USB.Host.getAttachedDevices`](DriverDevelopmentGuide.md#getattacheddevices) method and filter out the required one.
 Than it is possible to use one of the **[USB.Device](DriverDevelopmentGuide.md#usbdevice-class)** class methods or to get access to the special [control endpoint 0](DriverDevelopmentGuide.md#usbcontrolendpoint-class) and send custom messages through this channel.
 The format of such messages is out the scope of this document.
 Please refer to [USB specification](http://www.usb.org/) for more details.

-Example below shows how to get control endpoint 0 for the required device:
+Example below shows how to get control over the endpoint 0 for a device:

 ```
 #require "USB.device.lib.nut:1.0.0"